All Products

 2. Install the ack-onepilot component.

-3. On the Add-ons page, click the Logs and Monitoring tab, find the ack-onepilot card, and then click Install in the lower-right corner.
+3. On the Add-ons page, click the Logs and Monitoring tab, find the ack-onepilot component, and click Install in the lower-right corner.

-4. In the Install ack-onepilot dialog box, configure the parameters and click OK.
+4. In the Install ack-onepilot dialog box, set the configuration items and click OK.

-Step 2: Enable ARMS for a Java application
+Step 2: Enable ARMS Application Monitoring for a Java application<YOUR-DEPLOYMENT-NAME>

-On the Deployments page, click ARMS Console in the Actions column of the Java application to navigate to the ARMS console and perform service governance.
+On the Stateless page, click ARMS Console in the Actions column of the target application.
+You are redirected to the ARMS console to manage your application.

 What to do next

-• Uninstall ack-onepilot for all applications in the cluster
+• Uninstall the agent for all applications in the cluster

 onectl addon uninstall ack-onepilot